bjrn/mmd.js/readme.md

 ## Why ?

 [mmd.js](mmd.js) is the result of some very intensive yak shaving.
-Let's be honest, it was just an excuse to procastinate and do something different.
+Let's be honest, it was just an excuse to procrastinate and do something different.

 That's all folks.